zshi719/2025-Data-24100/README.md

 4. When using flask -- just always start with `python app.py` rather than `flask run`
 5. use `uv` inside the container
 6. use pyenv and python 3.15 or something new which requires the env
 7. Fix Part 3 to only load ~5 of the years.
-It is too many for some machines
+It is too many for some machines.
+8. Move pdb to autodocs lectures.
+It is short.

 </details>